 TESTING

-Standardized and Criterion Referenced tests are administered in the spring.
-Please do not plan any trips during this time frame.
+Standardized and Criterion-Referenced Tests are administered in the spring to students in grades 3-8 as per State mandate.
 Scores for these tests are kept in students' records, and parents receive a copy.

-The Tangipahoa Parish School System will designate which tests will be given at each level.
-DIBLES Next shall be administered to students in grades K-2.
+The Tangipahoa Parish School System with State guidance will designate which tests will be given at each level.
+DIBLES Next is administered to students in grades K-2.
 Scholastic Reading Inventory will be given to students in Grade 3.
 All testing information will be handled in a confidential manner and reports will be sent to parents.
 Questions concerning testing or testing procedures should be directed to the office.
 Teachers will administer content based tests throughout the year.
-Due to test security, these tests cannot be sent home.
+Due to testing security, these tests cannot be sent home.
 Review of the graded tests is available upon request.

 STUDENT PROGRAMS

 Students are fortunate to have the opportunity to participate in a variety of enriching activities, both co-curricular and extracurricular.
-Many activities are school-wide, cross-graded, and involve integrated curriculums.
-Students participate in thematic units of study which utilize as many varied activities and resources as possible.
+Many activities are school-wide, cross-graded and involve integrated curriculums.
+Students participate in rigorous thematic units of study which utilize varied activities and resources.
 Some of the activities include:

 ACCELERATED READING PROGRAM

-Students are required to read books on their level and participate in computerized comprehension assessments of selections read.
+Students may participate in the Accelerated Reading Program throughout the year.
+In this program, students read books on their level and participate in computerized comprehension assessments of selections read.

 INTERVENTION PROGRAM

+The Intervention Program is a mandatory program designed to assist students who have demonstrated weaknesses in reading and/or math skills.
+Students are selected to participate in this program after a review of standardized test data, benchmark tests, and other considerations, such as promotion data from the previous school year and teacher input.
+Students who participate in this program are tutored for 30 minutes daily in a small group or individual settings during art, music, and physical education.
+Students are not removed from the same elective for each intervention period.
+Removal from the program is achieved through (1)consistent, appropriate performance on benchmark tests and (2) teacher input.
+Because of the Lab School’s dedication to excellence in academics, requests for removal from the program will not be honored.

 GIFTED

+Students who meet the criteria per Bulletin 1508 for acceptance into this program will have an Individual Educational Program developed.
+Specially assigned personnel will provide instruction for a determined amount of time each week.

 TALENTED PROGRAM

 Students may be referred for screening for talented music, art and drama.
 Itinerant teachers are provided by the Tangipahoa Parish School System utilizing the student’s Individual Evaluation Plan.
-Assessments are completed by classroom teachers, music teachers or art teachers.

 RESOURCE ROOM

 Students needing individual assistance in learning are evaluated by the Pupil Appraisal Team and may be eligible to receive special services in the Resource Room via an Individual Education Plan.
-Other special services such as speech therapy, physical and occupational therapy are provided if identified as a special need in an Individual Education Plan.
+Other special services such as speech therapy, physical and occupational therapy are provided if identified as a special need in an Individual Education Plan by itinerant teachers.

 DYSLEXIA/504

 All students are screened for dyslexia at least once before the end of the third grade.
 Parental permission is necessary prior to the screening.
-Parents may refuse this screening for their children.
+Parents may refuse this screening.
 Students with a mental or physical disability, which substantially limits learning, may be eligible for Section 504

 services.
-The student must be evaluated by the Section 504 committee to determine eligibility.
+The student must be evaluated by the Section 504 Committee to determine eligibility and may receive services specified on a 504 plan.

 STUDENT ACTIVITIES